Here Be Dragons Episode 4

 He had expected this objection all along.

 And here it came: his prepared answer: “Then, why has no one already killed a sleeping dragon, what?
 You agree dragons are smart, even intelligent to a degree, yes?
-I grant you, your airship fulfilled a vital role in this morning’s ambush to keep the draclings occupied, as any thinking being would have noted.
+I grant you, your airship fulfilled a vital role in this morning’s ambush to keep the dracs occupied, as any thinking being would have noted.
 If you were that dragon, you would surely keep back a sensible reserve of fire in case we planned to use said airship to follow it back to its lair, right?
 As indeed we did, what?
-None of this is airship science.
+It’s airship science.
 No, my dear Zubin, we must expect to test the armour in dragon flame, even if only for one strike.
 Normal battle armour will not suffice.”

 The old bastard twirled his moustache again, looking around for dramatic effect.
 Let the curtain fall to loud applause!
 He was so enjoying directing this show.
 Bastard.
-And now he would step in front of the tabs to recite the narrator’s meaningful epilogue...
+And now he would step in front of the tabs to recite the narrator’s meaningful epilogue ...

-“Very well.
-As House Anluan is so eager to fall on a dragon, let us proceed, what?”
+“Then, as House Anluan is so eager to fall on a dragon, let us proceed, what?”

 Want to carry on?